chenxm1986/nicslu/README.md

 Introduction: NICSLU is a high-performance and robust software package for solving large-scale sparse linear systems of equations (Ax = b) on multi-core shared-memory machines.
 It is written by C, and can be easily used in C/C++ programs.
 NICSLU is well suited for SPICE-based circuit simulation problems.
 There is no limitation of matrix dimension that NICSLU can handle with two exceptions: 1) your computer memory is not big enough; 2) you are using a 32-bit library.<br>

-Performance of NICSLU: For a large portion of circuit matrices, sequential NICSLU is over 50% faster than KLU, and the average speedup is 2-3X; while for a very small portion of circuit matrices, sequential NICSLU has similar performance as KLU.
-Parallel NICSLU is slightly faster than PARDISO, and much faster than UMFPACK and SuperLU.
-Note that all these comparisons are only for circuit simulation problems.
+Performance of NICSLU: Sequential NICSLU is about 2X faster than KLU.
+Parallel NICSLU is about 10X faster than KLU.
+NICSLU is 1.5-2X faster than PARDISO.
+NICSLU is much faster than UMFPACK and SuperLU.
+Note that all these speedups are average values based on our evaluations on circuit simulation problems.
 NICSLU is also proved to be high-performance in several state-of-the-art SPICE-based commercial simulators from several famous EDA companies. <br>

 This library provides Windows-based DLLs.
 If you need Linux libraries, please contact [Xiaoming Chen](mailto:chenxiaoming@ict.ac.cn) with your detailed system information. <br>